tholden/dynareOBC/README.md

       The number of periods in which to verify that the constraints are not being violated.
 If this is lower than TimeToEscapeBounds + 1, or the requested number of IRF periods, or PeriodsOfUncertainty + 1, then that value will be used instead.
     * `MaxParametricSolutionDimension=INTEGER` (default: `4`)
       If the simulation is at the bound for at most this number of periods divided by the number of bounds, then a pre-computed solution will be used, increasing the speed of long simulations, or those involving integration.
-    * `Omega=FLOAT` (default: `1000`)
-      The tightness of the constraint on the news shocks.
-If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.
     * `MILPSolver=STRING`
       (default: `gurobi,cplex,xpress,mosek,scip,cbc,intlinprog,lpsolve,glpk,*`)
       DynareOBC uses YALMIP internally for solving a mixed integer linear programming problem.
 This option sets YALMIP's preferred solvers.
 To find out what solvers are available to you, run `dynareOBC TestSolvers`, and examine the list displayed by YALMIP.